keithresar/ansibleallthethings-control-lessons/lessons/getting_started_connecting_to_control.md

  - Has the Ansible toolset installed
  - Is where all automation activities are initiated
- - Is your virtual home for the rest of the day Today’s workshop infrastructure is being run in a cloud environment.
+ - Is your virtual home for the rest of the day

+Today’s workshop infrastructure is being run in a cloud environment.
-Each student will be assigned a number, e.g. student, student2, student3.
+Each student has been assigned a number, e.g. studento1, student2, student3.

 Your instructor will supply you with a web site url or paper where you will find detailed info for your own personal lab environment.